-- VET National Code: BSB50420

-- CRICOS COURSE CODE: 104397J
+VET National Code: BSB50420CRICOS COURSE CODE: 104397J

-- Duration: 52 Weeks (including holidays and breaks)
+Duration: 52 Weeks (including holidays and

-- Tuition Fees: \$14,500

-- Material Fee: \$500

-- Enrolment Fee: \$300 (Non-refundable)
+breaks)

-- Location: Level 2, 540 Elizabeth Street, Melbourne 3000, / Level 2, 158 Swanston Street, VIC 3000
+Location: Level 2, 540 Elizabeth Street, Melbourne 3000, VIC / Level 2,158 Swanston Street, Melbourne 3000, VIC

-- Delivery Mode: Face to Face

 This qualification reflects the role of individuals who apply knowledge, practical skills and experience in leadership and management across a range of enterprise and industry contexts.
 Individuals at this level display initiative and judgement in planning, organising, implementing and monitoring their own workload and the workload of others.
-They use communication skills to support individuals and teams to meet organisational or enterprise requirements.
+They use communication skills to support individuals andteams to meet organisational or enterprise requirements.
 They plan, design, apply and evaluate solutions for unpredictable problems, and identify, analyse and synthesise information from a variety of sources.